hbctraining/Pseudobulk-for-scRNAseq/lessons/04_pseudobulk_DE_analysis.md

 Since we detected no outliers by PCA or hierarchical clustering, nor do we have any additional sources of variation to regress, we can proceed with running the differential expression analysis.

+***

+**Exercise**

+1. Use the `dds_APC` object to compute the rlog transformed counts for the Pdgfr α+ APCs.
+2. Create a PCA plot for the Pdgfr α+ APCs, coloring points by condition.
+Do samples segregate by condition?
+Is there more or less variability within group than observed with the VSM cells?
+3. Evaluate the sample similarity using a correlation heatmap.
+How does this compare with the trends observed in the PCA plot?

+***

 ## Running DESeq2
 Differential expression analysis with DESeq2 involves multiple steps as displayed in the flowchart below in blue.
 Briefly, DESeq2 will model the **raw counts**, using normalization factors (size factors) to account for differences in library depth.
 Then, it will estimate the gene-wise dispersions and shrink these estimates to generate more accurate estimates of dispersion to model the counts.
 Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio test.
 All of these steps are explained in detail in our [additional materials](https://hbctraining.github.io/DGE_workshop_salmon_online/schedule/links-to-lessons.html#part-iii-deseq2).